stryker-mutator/stryker-net/docs/getting-started.md

 # Install stryker

-Stryker can be installed globally for your whole system or locally for a specific project.
+Stryker can be installed globally for your whole system or locally for a specific unit test project.

 ## Install globally
 ```bash